 We provide detailed instructions for configuring backends when you configure Fastly.

 Basic authentication is a feature to protect every page and asset on your site with a username and password.
 We do not recommend activating basic authentication on your Production environment.
 You can configure it on Staging to protect your site when completing development.

 If you add user access and enable basic authentication on Staging, you can still access the Magento Admin without requiring additional credentials to enter.

 Fastly provides an extremely custom code friendly method for creating lists of items like IPs and domains to complete actions via Fastly and Varnish code blocks.
 For example, you can allow, block, or redirect access for specific users or IPs using edge and ACL dictionaries and VCL code.

 Fastly supports forcing unencrypted requests to TLS through the Force TLS feature.
-Set up a secure base URL in Magento and turn on the Force TLS option in the Fastly extension.
+Set up a secure base URL in Magento and turn on the Force TLS option in the Fastly CDN module.
 For details and instructions, see the Fastly Force TLS guide.

 GeoIP service support